-The exquisite UNESCO World Heritage site, once home to the d’Este family, is easy to walk/cycle around, and is rich with Renaissance art and architecture.
-But there’s plenty more to capture the imagination:
+The exquisite UNESCO World Heritage site, once home to the d’Este family, is rich with Renaissance art and architecture.
+And it’s also very easy to walk/cycle around, and there’s plenty more to capture the imagination:

 Read more in my four-page feature for culture magazine Bologna (Autumn 2013).